Master of Divinity

 The M.Div., a three-year degree program, prepares individuals for ordained ministry in the Church and for vocations in Pastoral, teaching, agency, governing body, or ecumenical staff ministries as well as ministries of social service and chaplaincy.

 The M.Div. degree must be completed within six years of matriculation into the program.
-Students will plan their course of studies with an advisor according to guidelines outlined in the Masters Level Advisory System Handbook.
+Students will plan their course of studies with an advisor according to guidelines outlined in the Master's Level Campus Life Handbook.

 Requirements for the Degree

 All masters level students must successfully complete the course titled Pilgrimage in Faithfulness.
 PIF is an integrative course designed around major themes and traditions in Christian life, worship, and witness through the ages and in today’s world.
 The course brings the entire entering class together with a team of faculty for plenary and small group meetings, a common meal, and worship.
 It meets every Tuesday during the fall semester from 5:00 to 9:00 p.m.

 Leadership Amidst Diversity